Android-for-Python/Android-for-Python-Users/README.md

 Python for Android builds an apk with a minimum device api.
 Importing Java modules can invalidate this minimum.
 Check the [Added in API level field](https://developer.android.com/reference/android/provider/MediaStore.Downloads) in the class or method reference documentation.

+And if the app includes an `.aar` file, check that the version of Java used to build the aar is not newer than the version of OpenJDK you installed for Buildozer.
+If the aar is built with a newer Java you will get an error message similar to [this](#unsupported-class-file-major-version-62).

 ### Calling Python from Java

 The following illustrates calling a Python method ( here called `from_java()`) from Java.
 In the example there is one argument which is a string.
 Java sees the method as having a different name, in this case `callback_string()`.